EarthObservation/Image-stacking/README.md

 The image registration is calculated only on one chosen channel.
 All other channels are transformed based on the resulting data (translation, rotation, scale).

 ### Multiprocessing:
-Pythons build in librarie multiprocessing is used.
+Pythons build in library multiprocessing is used.
 - multiprocessing.Process
-- multiprocessing.RawArray (simple 1D array that diferrent processes can share)
+- multiprocessing.RawArray (simple 1D array that different processes can share)

 #### part_channel_reg
 Every process (4, one per CPU core) is running the imreg_dft.similarity function on part of the selected color channel.
 The resulting aligned images (after the transformation) are transformed into a 1D shape (numpy.reshape) and are stored into the shared arrays (one per channel).